 - Soft material, warm and comfy, no-itch feel (work well at wide temperature range, still midweight so they’re better at lower temps)

-- With high merino wool content making them warm in cold environments, cool in warm temperatures and conditions (wool should be washed at low temperature to avoid shrinkage)
+- With high merino wool content making them warm in cold environments, and cool in warm temperatures and conditions (wool should be washed at low temperatures to avoid shrinkage)

 Cons: